Image: c/o pinterest. Salutations to anon photographer

 8 pm NSW, VIC, ACT, TAS, QLD | 7.30 pm SA, NT | 6 pm WA

 Join us to discuss “Lobbying to end our addiction to fossil fuels: tough love on a global scale!” – our economy, society and political systems are hopelessly addicted to fossil fuels and all that they deliver.
-How does a deeper understanding of this aspect of reality assist us in our task of creating political will for a liveable world?
+How does a deeper understanding of this aspect of reality assist us in our task of creating the political will for a liveable world?
 Your input will be important as we consider how we relatively minor addicts can influence the chronic addicts we need to reach in industry and politics.
 Hosted by Rod Mitchell.
 Rod has over 30 years experience in counselling and will share his recent research on addiction and fossil fuels.
 Click to join us on Zoom

 Bushfire Commission, by-election, bad news for Adani, good news for Australian (renewable) car industry